jamie2210/C1_MS2_DCG/README.md

 1. Each time a key on the board selected an incorrect word 2 mistakes were added instead of one.
 The checkLetter function was called in both the keydown and keyup event listeners so removing it one fixed the issue.

 2.
-- During testing when using some iphones all the button stlying was off.
+- During testing when using some iPhones all the button styling was off.
 This is down to using default button stlying.
-To fix I added my own stylgin to match that of the chrome default.
+To fix I added my own styling to match that of the chrome default.
-<details><summary>Iphone Default</summary>
+<details><summary>iPhone Default</summary>
 <img src="docs/bugs/iphone-bug.png">
 </details>
-<details><summary>Iphone Fix</summary>
+<details><summary>iPhone Fix</summary>
 <img src="docs/bugs/iphone-fix.png">
 </details>
 - This caused more errors, when I added a #000000 color class to the buttons to prevent the blue default it stopped the default disabled display from working.
-TO work aroudn the the issue I added a 0.5 opacity to the disabled class which fixed the issue.
+To work around the issue, I added a 0.5 opacity to the disabled class which fixed the issue as it then clearly indicated which buttons were now disabled.

 ```css
         .button-keys:disabled {